Need to talk? Call 1800 882 436.

 Diabetes can be diagnosed with a blood test.
 Your child may also have a urine test.

-How is diabetes treated in young children?
+How is type 1 diabetes treated in young children?

 Insulin treatment

-Another option is an insulin pump, a small device that is worn 24 hours a day.
-It delivers insulin to the body through a plastic tube.
+Your child will need treatment with insulin several times a day to keep their blood sugar at steady levels.
+Insulin may be given by injection or with an insulin pen, or through an insulin pump.
+This is a small device worn 24 hours a day that delivers insulin through a tiny plastic tube inserted under the skin.
 Insulin pumps are not suitable for every child, so discuss this with your doctor.

 Your child’s insulin needs will vary from day to day, depending on: